sumnerevans/sumnerevans.com/content/posts/travel/2024-fosdem/waterloo/index.md

 ---

-Today I went to Waterloo, the town which gave its name to the battle that saw Napoleon 's final defeat at the hands of the Seventh Coalition.
+Today I went to Waterloo, the town which gave its name to the battle that saw Napoleon's final defeat at the hands of the Seventh Coalition.
 Getting there was quite an adventure.
 To start, I woke up late again.
 After managing to get out of bed, I tried to take the tram over to a bus that went directly to the Waterloo city centre.
 I found the bus stop, and waited for a few minutes before the bus came, but then it just rolled right on past!
 I tried flagging it down, but it didn't stop.
 So, I had to go with plan B which was to go over to Brussels Midi and take the regional train to Waterloo.

 The Waterloo train station is a bit of a walk from the city centre, but it was a nice town to walk through.
 My destination was the Wellington Museum, located in